Ekkehard-Schulze/precision-temperature-logger/README.md

-3. For a qick start instead of using our project's printed circuit board and case you can use the 'Adafruit Feather 32u4 Adalogger #2795' with an 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it with a pluggable battery.
+3. For a quick start instead of using our project's printed circuit board and case you can use the 'Adafruit Feather 32u4 Adalogger #2795' with an 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it with a pluggable battery.
 Some TMP117 breakout boards are commercially available (e. g.
-Adafruit #4821 or Sparkfun #15805), but these have a much larger size than our sensor boards and are more difficult to seal for use in wet and corrosive environments.
+Adafruit #4821 or SparkFun #15805), but these have a much larger size than our sensor boards and are more difficult to seal for use in wet and corrosive environments.